mbrezu/Shovel/ClGettingStarted.md

 arguments for the calls on the client and with an UDP to 'transfer to the server' (say `goToServer`).
-The server would also accept a serialized Shovel VM, resume it and provide it with UDPs for the functions we wanted to expose in the first place, plus `goToClient`.
+The server would also accept a serialized Shovel VM, resume it and provide it with UDPs for the functions we wanted to expose in the first place, plus `goToClient` to go back to the client.

 Then the generic scenario would go like this: